 However,in July 2015, the UK Government announced that it did not intend to proceed with certain zero carbon schemes, and that energy efficiency standards were under review.
-It has been widely accepted that it means that the 2019 target for non-domestic zero carbon buildings will be dropped, and there will be no changes to Approved Document L in any form during 2016.
+It has been widely accepted that it means that the 2019 target for non-domestic zero carbon buildings has been dropped.

 Nevertheless, health building designers still ought to seek robust, durable but adaptable, low maintenance solutions which aim to minimise adverse effects on the environment both under construction and in use.

 In order to minimise the CO2 emissions associated with a building, designers should consider the whole life cycle, taking a cradle-to-cradle approach, from building component manufacture, construction through operation to demolition and recycling.
 The greatest savings in CO2 emissions can be made by optimising the operational energy performance of the building in use.

 In designing low carbon buildings, there is a clear hierarchy for the designer to follow:

 - Minimise the requirement for servicing by a combination of efficient building design and energy conscious building use